 If God has used good and bad people to help you, it should not surprise you that God can and will use you to help others.

 Remember, God uses imperfect and broken people to accomplish his redemptive purposes in the world.
-Since you are a person and you feel broken, you are qualified to be useful.
+Therefore, since you are a person and feel broken, you can be helpful.

 When You Feel Broken Do Good To Others